Assessor Skills: The importance of an Experienced, Skilled Assessor

 Causes of Misdiagnosis

-Childs, Mercer and Childs (1993) and Godbolt et al (2012) consider that misdiagnosis is often due to the lack of extended observation of cognitive awareness by assessors who do not have the time to commit to providing a schedule of frequent assessments.
+Childs et al (1993), Andrews et al (1976) and Godbolt et al (2012) consider that misdiagnosis is often due to the lack of extended observation of cognitive awareness by assessors who do not have the time to commit to providing a schedule of frequent assessments.
 They identified that extended assessment will help to more accurately discriminate between the VS and MCS patient and ensure that a correct and incontrovertible diagnosis of the patient can be reached.

 Another factor contributing to misdiagnosis is the failure to systematically involve the family and the carers as active participants and observers of the patient’s behaviours.
 Wade (1996) acknowledged the value of the contributions made by the family and the carers, and defined the need to interview and formally document their observations of the patient’s behaviours over time.
 Freeman (1996) stated that the assessor is designated as the judge, who is not solely dependent on his or her own knowledge, but makes use of all the experience available thus allowing a correct verdict to be reached.